fesp21/node-syte/README.md

 ## Social Integrations

 Social integrations are at the heart of syte.
-The following are currently implemented.
+The following integrations are currently implemented.

 ### Blog